 It’s been thirteen years since the vulgar teen comedy American Pie exploded onto movie screens at the end of the 90’s.
-Since then, two sequels– featuring many of the original characters– were released in theaters, and a few wannabe Pies were sent directly to DVD.
+Since then, approved two sequels– featuring many of the original characters– were released in theaters, this and a few wannabe Pies were sent directly to DVD.

 Arriving in theaters today is the eagerly-anticipated sequel American Reunion, which reunites most of the original cast.
 It’s the first film in nearly a decade to feature the immature and mischievous motley crew.
 With that in mind, we decided to look back at these characters over the past films and discuss how they have matured or–in Stifler’s case–failed to grow up over the span of years.